krishaamer/green-filter-research/research/_thesis.typ

 = Introduction
 <introduction>
-How can college students build closer relationships with sustainability-focused companies?
+How can college students find sustainability-focused companies?
 My research project describes the process of designing a sustainable shopping, saving, and investing companion.
-If used wisely, money can help build communities of sustainable impact.
+If used wisely, money can help build communities of sustainable impact and helpo build closer relationships with sustainability.

 == Research Relevance
 <research-relevance>
-My research is timely in 2024 because of the convergence of 5 trends:
+My research is timely in 2024 because of the convergence of the following 5 major trending themes:

 #figure(
   align(center)[#table(
     columns: (100%),
     align: (auto,),
-    table.header([Supernarratives aka Major Trending Themes],),
+    table.header([Supernarratives],),
     table.hline(),
     [Increasing environmental degradation],
     [Increasing interest in sustainability among young people],